 You'll definitely have time to be with other Fellows - the cohort is an important part of the experience.
 Your homestay and apprenticeship are largely independent, but you will see other Fellows regularly at language lessons and trainings.
 Many Fellows choose to meet up during their free time and visit different parts of the country together.

 The health and safety of our Fellows is a top priority for our staff and organization, and we have a team in the US exclusively dedicated to this.
-While there is some risk involved with traveling abroad, just like there is risk involved with being on a college campus, we have many systems and structures in place to support the safety of our Fellows.
-Throughout the year we train our Fellows on how to minimize their risk, make smart decisions, and stay safe.
-Each Fellow is given a SIM card to put in their phone so that they can call their Team Leaders in case of emergency, or at any time.
-We also have emergency hotlines that are staffed 24 hrs a day, seven days a week, in each of our host countries and in the US.
-All of our Fellows are covered by insurance while they are abroad.
+While there are always risks involved with traveling abroad; we have many policies in place intended to support our Fellows and we discuss how to minimize those risks to make informed decisions whenever possible with our program country staff and partners.
+Each Fellow is given a SIM card with the shared expectation they can call the Global Citizen Year Emergency Hotline 24 hours a day, and their Team Leader will also be able contact them in the event of an emergency.
+All Fellows are also covered by insurance while they are abroad.

 Each host family goes through a rigorous screening process and multiple site visits by our staff before they are selected.
 We look for families that are eager to be a part of a Fellow’s transformative and immersive experience, and that will provide a safe and welcoming home.
 All selected families go through a training to help them prepare to host a Fellow.
 Throughout the year, our staff have regularly scheduled visits to meet with the Fellow and the host family together.